port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 ### Syncing Incidents with PagerDuty and Other Tools

 To sync incidents from **PagerDuty**, follow the steps in the [PagerDuty guide](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty).
-The guide walks you through setting up the necessary integrations to track incidents related to deployments.
+The guide provides detailed steps for setting up integrations to track incidents related to deployments.

-For other integrations, follow these guides to sync incidents:
+For other incident management tools, follow these respective guides:
 - [OpsGenie](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/opsgenie)
 - [FireHydrant](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/firehydrant)
 - [ServiceNow](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/servicenow)
 - [Statuspage](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/statuspage)

-For example, **OpsGenie** and **ServiceNow** allow you to map incidents to services similarly to **PagerDuty**.
-The process involves syncing the incidents, creating relations between services, and ensuring consistent data capture for CFR and MTTR.

 ### Relating Incidents to Services

-Once the incident data is synced, you'll want to create a relation between incidents and services in your Port Builder.
-This allows incidents caused by deployment failures to be linked directly to the impacted services, making it easier to track recovery times and overall service health.
+To track incidents in relation to services, create a **relation** between the **Incident Blueprint** and the **Service Blueprint** in Port Builder.
+This allows incidents to be linked to services affected by deployment failures, enabling better monitoring of **MTTR** and overall service health.

-To relate incidents to services:

-1. **Add a Relation Between Incident and Service**: Create a relation in Port Builder between your **Incident Blueprint** and the **Service Blueprint**.
-This links each incident to the service it affects, ensuring that failures caused by deployment issues are captured and tracked.

-2. **Create a Mirror Property**: Set up mirror properties to reflect key incident data (e.g., **recoveryTime**, **resolvedAt**) on the related service.
-This makes it easier to track MTTR at the service level.
+Instead of mirroring properties like `recoveryTime` and `resolvedAt` at the service level, **aggregate** them to calculate the average **MTTR** across multiple incidents.

 <details>
-<summary><b>Relation and Mirror Property JSON (click to expand)</b></summary>
+<summary><b>Relation and Aggregation Property JSON (click to expand)</b></summary>

 ```json
 {